noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [E-Even though I feel like my face is on fire?!
 Kaito-san isn’t fair!!!]

-No, even if I look calm... it was just because you were trembling so much that I became calm instead… Even so, while Alice was trying to scold me for that... looking at her appearance as she glared at me, while her body was shaking and her face was so bright red, how should I say this...
+No, even if I look calm... it was just because you were trembling so much that I became calm instead...
+Even so, while Alice was trying to scold me for that... looking at her appearance as she glared at me, while her body was shaking and her face was so bright red, how should I say this...